romankusov/first_project/readme.md

       name: Sitename_2
 ```

-Aplication is configured on localhost, port:8080; database: MySQL on port 3306
+Application is configured on localhost, port:8080; database MySQL on port 3306
 ## API
 ### GET/api/statistics
 This GET request without parameters provides statistics and other service information about search indexes and engine as it.
 ### GET/api/startIndexing
 This GET request without parameters provides start of indexation of given sites in multithreading mode.
-Data from each page (content, status code etc) saved to DB.
-Russian words from page content convert to lemmas (normal form of word) by mean of library Apache Lucene, then lemmas are saved to database.
+Data from each page (content, status code etc.) saved to DB.
+Russian words from page content convert to lemmas (normal form of word) by means of library Apache Lucene Morphology, then lemmas are saved to database.
 ### POST/api/indexPage
-This POST request whith one parameter (page url) provides an indexation of the one page of one of the sites.
+This POST request with one parameter (page url) provides an indexation of the one page of one of the sites.
 ### GET/api/stopIndex
 This GET request without parameters provides stop of indexation of sites
 ### GET/api/search
-GET request with 4 parameters: search query (required), site for search (not required, by default search is going on all sites in scope), offset for pagination (not reqiured, by default offset = 0), limit for searh result (not required, by default limit = 20).
+GET request with 4 parameters: search query (required), site for search (not required, by default search is going on all sites in scope), offset for pagination (not reqiured, by default offset = 0), limit for search results (not required, by default limit = 20).
-Request provides search of russian words under the query on pages saved to database
+Request provides search of Russian words under the query on pages saved to database
 ## Stack
 Java 17, Spring Boot 3.1.0, Hibernate, Swagger Api, Maven, Lombok, JSOUP, Slf4j, MySQL, Morphology Library, JUnit